JelfsMaterialsGroup/Cage_GNN/readme.md

   - **database/** holds the code to process the database to graph fingerprints.

 Detailed information can be found in the info.txt files under each folder.

+The related paper has been published in Digital Discovery (2022) DOI: 10.1039/D1DD00039J